little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 As you wander through the sites of Cappadocia you will be transported back in time to a different world.

-There are even multiple underground cities where entire people groups built out for themselves these homes to escape the terrors of the time.
+There are even multiple underground cities where entire people groups built for themselves these homes to escape the terrors of the time.

 To this day you can see their ingenuity and innovation.